Vaccination race enlists grassroots aides to fight mistrust

 CHICAGO (AP) — His last job was selling cars, but in his new gig, working to turn the tide against a pandemic, Herman Simmons knows not to be too pushy or overbearing.

-Their job is approaching strangers at laundromats, grocery stores and churches, handing out educational pamphlets and making vaccination appointments for those who are willing.
+Their job is approaching strangers at laundromats, grocery stores and churches, handing out educational material and making vaccination appointments for those who are willing.

 Top U.S. health officials say they’re in a race to vaccinate as many people as quickly as possible as COVID-19 variants spread, mask and distancing rules are relaxed, and Americans crave a return to normalcy.